anickacodes/AL-Command-line-Inventory-Application-Project/README.md

 **To be super sure, try running a `create` command that inputs `120` `"colorcharm PAINTS™ Paints Purple"` at `$8.05` into the `equipmentInventory.json`.
 Add the new item to the cartItems.json.
 Your time and dedication are greatly appreciated.
 Happy testing and WELCOME TO THE TEAM!!**

+Any questions, concerns, comments, opinions - all are gladly welcome in the "Issues" tab.
+Create a `new issue` and we will look into any implementing any necessary modifications.